pair of cantilever chairs B43 and B43F — Thonet-Mundus production, early 1930s

 Quantity: 1

-The characteristic cantilever frame made of bent, chrome-plated tubular steel provides a subtly resilient seating experience.
-The steam-bent beechwood seat and backrest in black lacquer create a distinct contrast to the steel structure and underline the clear, linear aesthetics of the design.
+The characteristic cantilevered frame made of bent, chrome-plated tubular steel provides a subtly resilient seating experience.
+The steam-bent beechwood seat and back panels in black lacquer form a clear contrast to the metal structure and emphasize the reduced, linear geometry of the design.

-Both chairs feature authentic wear and a matured patina, retaining the historic character of the pieces.
-The B 43 F adds a related typological variation to the set through the presence of side armrests.
+Both chairs display authentic age-related wear and a finely matured patina, preserving their historical presence.
+The B 43 F adds a closely related typological variation through the inclusion of side armrests.

-Despite their refined and lightweight appearance, the chairs are structurally durable and well suited for long-term daily use in dining or work environments.
+Despite their refined and lightweight appearance, the chairs are structurally durable and well suited for long-term use as dining or work chairs.

-Additional chairs of this type are available on request and can be used to extend the set.
+Additional chairs of this type are available on request and may be used to extend the set.